isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/register-your-business.md

 Upon successful registration of your new business, your business will be issued a [Unique Entity Number (UEN)](https://www.uen.gov.sg/ueninternet/faces/pages/admin/aboutUEN.jspx){:target="_blank"}.
 The UEN is your business' unique identification number that will be used in all transactions with government agencies.

 A [free copy of Business Profile](https://www.acra.gov.sg/about-bizfile/updates-and-announcements/provision-of-free-business-profiles){:target="_blank"} for your business will be emailed to the person filing the application upon successful registration of your business.

-### Filing Obligations

-There will be different filing obligations depending on your business structure.
-Find out more about [Annual Filing with ACRA](/run-and-grow/annual-returns/) and [Tax Returns Filing with IRAS](/run-and-grow/taxes-and-gst/).